PSUCompBio/femtech-aws-pass-check/README.md

 # femtech-aws-pass-check
-file for checking femtech install on aws
+file for checking FemTech install on aws